 - Top-of-the-line Sound Filters for Musicians: TRU Customs come with one set of top-notch musicians filters (four choices available).
 Extra filters are available (purchased separately), and you can swap the filters in and out yourself to suit different occasions.

 - Quality Accessories: In addition to the zippered case, the packaging also includes Oto-Ease lubricant for easy and soothing insertion, Oto-Clens cleaner for easy clean-up after use, and a wax loop for cerumen removal to keep your filters clear and working perfectly.

 Which Westone TRU Custom Filters Should I Choose?

 Filters for the Westone TRU Custom Ear Plugs are excellent for a wide range of music applications, from practice to performance.
 The level of attenuation is not instrument specific.
 Many musicians buy one set of molds and multiple types of filters, and then change them as they feel it necessary depending on how loud it is in the area where they're playing or practicing.
 Generally speaking however, we have found, in the use of the Concert Plugs, that vocalists prefer the WM10 (14dB), while drummers prefer the WM25 (24dB) filters.
-Filters are available in your choice of clear and smoke colors (a strictly cosmetic choice).
+(Filters are available in the clear color only.)